Kuriankkr/-Bulldozer-Notebooks.Stuff/README.md

 The jupyter notebooks present in this repository has all the work I did as a part of the course.
 It contains an intial **Exploratory Data Analysis (EDA)** of the data, followed by **building the first model**, **understanding the results** and finally **fine tuning the hyperparameters**.The approaches taken, the insights obtained and the possible mistakes that could happen are discussed in detail in my notebook after each section.

 # Dataset
 The link for the data is given [here](https://www.kaggle.com/c/bluebook-for-bulldozers/data).
-The data is sourced from Kaggle and it was part of a competition that was hosted by Kaggle.The dataset has 54 features of bulldozers including the sale price of bulldozers and the predictor variable.
+The data is sourced from Kaggle and it was part of a competition that was hosted by Kaggle.

+The dataset has 54 features of bulldozers including the sale price of bulldozers and the predictor variable.
 The goal behind the project is to build a model that would help predict the sales price of Bulldozers that range from the 1960's - 2011.
 The testing would be done on dataset from 2012.

 There are 3 main datasets:
 - **Train.csv** is the training set, which contains data through the end of 2011.